 Useful Resources: Below are two examples of good practice, the Amateur Boxing Association of England's Complaint's Policy and English Lacrosse's Bill of Rights for Young People and a sample safeguarding policy statement from the CPSU.

-More useful resource can be found by visiting the Child Protection in Sport Unit's Library.
+More useful resources can be found by visiting the Child Protection in Sport Unit's Library.

 Safeguarding Deaf and Disabled Children: Deaf and disabled children are particularly vulnerable to abuse.
 For guidance on how to recognise and respond to concerns about the welfare of a child please click here.